Bassab03/mathbot/README.md

 * Join the official Mathbot Help Chat at <https://discord.gg/n27yKQN>.
 * Create an issue on Mathbot's GitHub.

 If you have any more questions about Mathbot, feel free to contact me (Bassab03) on Discord.
-You can find me on [https://discord.gg/n27yKQN](this server).
+You can find me on [this server](https://discord.gg/n27yKQN).

 Thanks for reading and using Mathbot!
 I hope you enjoy.